WellthCare

 How Coordination of Benefits (COB) Works

-• Primary Plan: This is the plan that pays first.
-It processes the claim as if it were the only coverage, up to its allowed amount.
+• Primary Plan: Pays first, as if it's your only coverage, up to its allowed amount.

-• Secondary Plan: After the primary plan has paid, the secondary plan reviews the remaining balance (if any) and pays up to its own allowed amount, minus what the primary plan already paid.
+• Secondary Plan: After the primary pays, the secondary looks at what's left.
+It pays up to its own allowed amount, minus what the primary already covered.

 Common Scenarios for Dual Coverage